oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
 As a major release, the python-oracledb driver has :ref:`new features
 <releasenotes>` and some :ref:`deprecations`.
 Also see :ref:`upgrading83`.
+The cx_Oracle driver is obsolete and should not be used for new development.

 .. _compatibility: